 - You can use shrimp with tails on or off.
 We kept ours on for a visual impact as they photograph better.

 - Try to find fresh wild caught shrimp.
 Frozen shrimp is good too, but fresh will always have a better flavour.

 - If you don’t want to use salted butter, use unsalted and season shrimp to suit your taste.

 - Feel free to use reduced fat cream (or light cream), half and half or heavy/thickened cream.
 You can also use evaporated milk as a low calorie substitution.

 - If you don’t like capers, leave them out all together.
 The sauce is so good either way.

-Easy Creamy Garlic Butter Shrimp Piccata Recipe!
+Watch How Easy This Creamy Garlic Butter Shrimp Piccata Recipe is!

 - 1 tablespoon unsalted butter

 - 6 cloves garlic minced